Polymer Clay Trinket Dishes, Forms, and Rims

 Key takeaways

-- 2Use a shallow bowl form for many decorative catchalls, then shape scallops or rim details once the curve is seated
+- 2Drape over a shallow bowl or form for most decorative catchalls, then add scallops or rim details once the curve is set

-- 3Keep the dish supported during bake if the rim or wall still looks soft
+- 3Keep the dish supported during bake if the rim or wall still looks soft.
+Sagging rims locked in by cure are hard to rescue

-- 4Keep polymer clay dishes decorative for jewelry, keys, and small keepsakes rather than food contact, and test any finish on a baked sample first
+- 4Keep polymer clay dishes for jewelry, keys, and small keepsakes.
+Polymer clay is not food-safe even after baking, and any finish you test should be tried on a baked sample first

 A decorative polymer clay trinket dish for rings, studs, keys, or small keepsakes should be shallow enough to feel intentional, sturdy enough to sit flat, and shaped cleanly enough that the rim looks designed instead of accidentally warped.
 Do not use polymer clay dishes for food or drink contact unless the clay and finish manufacturer supports that exact use.